 Alternatives to the Court

-The CMSa is only of several sommelier certification agencies.
+The CMSa is one of the larger sommelier certification agencies.
 Due to being featured in the movie SOMM, it became the most popular.
 There are equally good (and at least one better) sommelier certification bodies in the USA, so you can earn your sommelier pin with an agency that better aligns with your personal beliefs: Sommelier Certifications 101

 The Court of Master Sommeliers has a Racism Problem